Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 Because of the GCHawk’s true-to-life performance algorithms and dynamic tracking, a range of multi-sport experiences are possible beyond just golf.
 This is not possible with other launch monitors in the GC line.

-For now, there is only soccer simulation.
+At the present time, there is only soccer simulation.
 I discussed the Skill Drill soccer software above, which is required to play soccer on the GCHawk, but what about performance data?
 The following soccer parameters can be measured:

 • ball speed